souravs17031999/Object-Detection-MobileNet-cv/README.md

 > Note : All images and videos are from Google images and Youtube and copyrights are reserved with their respective owners.

 ## Future Scope :
-* As of now, i have only describe and made use of AWS S3 for storage but i will be deploying complete WebAPP on AWS using Elastic Beanstalk using EC2 instances.
+* As of now, i have only described and made use of AWS S3 for storage but i will be deploying complete WebAPP on AWS using Elastic Beanstalk using EC2 instances.
 Maybe you can help me out !